Coopreneurs/website/README.md

 # Build and deploy the coopreneurs website

-1. Merge your changes with master on remote.
+1. Merge your changes with main on remote.

 2. build and push the build to the gh-pages branch
 ```sh